SheQuaGa Falls, Montour Falls

 Number of falls: 1.

-Size/Types: A large frothy cascade, 156 ft in height. it passes under the Mill Street bridge as it starts and empties into a large basin at the end of the park.
+Size/Types: A large frothy cascade, 156 ft in height.
+It passes under the Mill Street bridge as it starts and empties into a large pool at the bottom.
+The creek then turns north entering a tunnel that takes it under N Genesee St.

 Best time to visit: Year-round.